Rishikesh46/ReactFrontend/README.md

 ## How to start

-1. On Terminal write : git clone
+1. On Terminal write : git clone https://github.com/Rishikesh46/ReactFrontend.git

 2. Install all dependencies with npm. i

-3.For running write : npm run start.
+3. For running write : npm run start.

 # DEMO Link